-Robin Shawn Adair is a visual artist, art educator, and university sessional instructor based out of Saskatoon, Saskatchewan.
+I am a visual artist, art educator, and interdisciplinary scholar based out of Saskatoon, Saskatchewan.

-Robin's academic research focuses on the novels by Virginia Woolf and the artistic theories and practices of the Bloomsbury group.
-He is also examining how Woolf's prose experiments correspond with Maurice Merleau-Ponty's philosophy of perception.
+I completed my Bachelor of Fine Arts in 2005, and a Master's degree in English Literature in 2010.
+I am currently a PhD candidate at the University of Saskatchewan.
+My research focuses on the novels by Virginia Woolf and the artistic theories and practices of the Bloomsbury group.
+I am also examining how Woolf's prose experiments correspond with Maurice Merleau-Ponty's philosophy of perception.